sebasjicha10/traffic/README.md

 ## How to run
 Download the [data](https://cdn.cs50.net/ai/2020/x/projects/5/gtsrb.zip) set for this project and unzip it.
 Move the resulting gtsrb directory inside of the traffic directory.

+AI to identify which traffic sign appears in a photograph.

 ```
 pip3 install -r requirements.txt
 python traffic.py gtsrb